simonmichael/hledger_site/index.md

 <span id="leadingword">hledger</span>
 is cross-platform accounting software with an unusual combination of strengths:

-0. It is **free to use**, with no purchase price or monthly fees.
-   And it is licensed under **[GNU GPLv3][gpl]**, providing the strongest guarantee that you will always have the right to run, inspect, modify, or share it.

-0. Unlike cloud-based accounting apps, it runs on your local computer, keeping your financial data **private and under your control**.
-   (You can also share/collaborate online if you wish.)

 0. It is a **high quality implementation of [Plain Text Accounting]**.
 This means:

    - It is a simple yet powerful [double-entry accounting] system that can track money, time, investments, cryptocurrencies, inventory and more.

    - Your data is stored as future-proof, human-readable plain text.

-   - There is no data lock-in; it's easy to migrate to/from [Ledger, Beancount][plain text accounting apps], spreadsheets etc.
+     There is no data lock-in; you can migrate to/from other [plain text accounting apps], spreadsheets etc.

+   - You can add data with your favourite text editor, or a UI, or download it from banks or [any CSV file][convert].

+   - You can optionally use a version control system, such as [Git], to safeguard your data; track changes; manage alternate what-if scenarios; and collaborate with others.

-   - It grows with you; you can start with
+   - You can start with
      [very basic journal entries and reports](#quick-start),
      and get more sophisticated when you're ready.

-   - You can add data with your favourite text editor, a UI, or import from banks or any CSV.

-   - You can use a version control system, such as [Git], to safeguard your data;
-     track changes; manage alternate what-if scenarios; and collaborate with others.

-   - The plain text format and fast command-line interface (plus a reusable [library] for building your own [commands][script]) facilitate scripting and automation.
+   - The plain text format and fast command-line interface (plus a reusable [library] for building your own [commands][script]) facilitate scripting and customisation.

+0. It is **free to use**, with no purchase price or monthly fees.
+   And it is licensed under **[GNU GPLv3][gpl]**, providing the strongest guarantee that you will always have the right to run, inspect, modify, or share it.

+0. It runs on your local computer, keeping your financial data **private and under your control**.
+(You can also share/collaborate online if you wish.)

 0. It is **easy to [install] on all supported platforms**, with official **mac, windows & linux** builds.